x-board/x-board-protocol/docs/basics.md

 Wrapped in I2C
 --------------

-The protocol is defined in the terms of messages and response.
+The protocol is defined in the terms of messages and responses.
 However, I2C doesn't know either of these concepts.
 As such, the real protocol is wrapped in I2C.
-This is done in the following way.
+This paragraph outlines how this is done.

-A I2C Master calls the board in one of the following way:
+A I2C Master calls the board in one of the following ways:

     START Write (message) STOP
     START Write (message) START Read 1 byte START Read x bytes STOP